Sometimes, you want to make decorations ahead of time to use on a cake later. It really lowers the stress of doing things last minute.

 Below are the molds I used to make most of my scrolls and my small roses.
 You can find a similar scroll mold here.
 (The Wilton one I used has apparently been discontinued.)
 You can find the rose mold here.

-The first thing I thought of was to use modeling chocolate because it doesn’t harden as much as fondant, but the color of the modeling chocolate was a bit whiter than my fondant and they needed to be the same color.
-The modeling chocolate also didn’t stay as pliable as I needed it to.
+I thought to use modeling chocolate because it doesn’t harden as much as fondant, but the color of the modeling chocolate was a bit whiter than my fondant and they needed to be the same color.
+Modeling chocolate also didn’t stay as pliable as I needed it to.

 Then I had a moment of clarity.
 My family knows I have a love affair with press-n-seal.
 I use it for practically everything…to wrapping my cake layers to freeze them, to covering bowls of icing or ganache, to just about anything.